PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 Also known as split testing or multivariate testing, A/B testing is the practice of splitting your audience to test variations of a product design, new feature, call to action, landing page – anything you can imagine, really.

 Product review website G2 lists 120 products in the A/B testing category, but what they offer varies widely.
-Many products on G2, for example, lean toward marketing uses cases (i.e. testing website landing pages) and aren't useful for product feature testing.
+Many products on G2, for example, lean toward marketing uses cases (i.e. testing website landing pages) and aren't useful for product feature testing, or focus on a narrow subset of companies.

 In this guide, we're looking at the best free and open-source A/B testing tools.
 Open-source tools are mainly built for developers, so if you're marketer we recommend reading our guide to the best [alternatives to Google Optimize](/blog/google-optimize-alternatives).

+> **Changelog:**

+- **Mar 16, 2023:** Added VWO, updated images.
+Various copy updates and improvements.

 ## 1. PostHog